 Once the gig is secured the writer, more often than not, is subject to the stylistic requirements of the publisher, the website, the magazine.
 Preciousness over your own tone of voice won’t generally cut the mustard.
 And that’s before an editor gets their hands on your copy, tears it to shreds, sends you back to sources who may not really want to talk, and may not tell the truth, the whole truth and nothing but the truth even if they do.
 Your own opinions, personal preferences and best judgement will likely be laid out on the altar of having to actually earn a living and you will almost certainly be left beholden, to some degree or another, to brands and companies about whom you may have well-founded reservations.

 Not to mention that to even get the gig you’ll have to prove you can actually write, put up a portfolio of your own work and beat off a host of other desperate souls after the same gig … all the while watching your vocation become ever-more rarefied because in this day and age there are hundreds of people – like me, like the other folk here on Malt, like the billions of other whisky bloggers – taking to the internet and stealing the attention of prospective readers for free.
-Not all of whom will be rigorous in their researching, most of whom won’t have your depth or breadth of knowledge, half of whom don’t know which end of a pen the ink comes out of and many of whom will be putting about opinions and stated ‘facts’ that are, quite simply, wrong.
+Not all of whom will be rigorous in their researching, most of whom won’t have your depth or breadth of knowledge and many of whom will be putting about opinions and stated ‘facts’ that are, quite simply, wrong.

 The point of all this is that we don’t always show due respect to professional whisky writing in the blogging community.
-In fact we’re often out-and-out rude about it; you will find criticism running through Malt articles in general and my own, I’m afraid, in particular.
+In fact we’re often out-and-out questioning of much it; you will find criticism running through Malt articles in general, including, I’m afraid, my own.
 Part of this stems from chips on shoulders; professionals aren’t always very nice about bloggers, and these things (yes, childishly) cut both ways.
 And part of it comes from a suspicion, on our part, of where the money comes from that funds professional magazines.